 Granted, this is no easy product to manufacture.
 An air intake assembly can be comprised of multiple parts and processes, including blow molding, deflashing, trimming, welding, assembly (injection molded components, grommets, stamped fasteners, mass air flow sensor(s)), and leak testing.
 Its complex, to be sure, but they had to find an alternative supplier – one with DFMA experience that could deliver on a tight timeline.

-That’s when Regency Plastics, a Gemini Group company, stepped in and co-designed a solution with the customer.
+That’s when we stepped in and co-designed a solution with the customer.

-The customer reached out to us after learning that Regency had over 30 years of experience in blow molding for the automotive industry.
-Equally impressive was Regency’s simulation software that is used to optimize part design and expedite tooling, their expertise in plastic joining techniques such as infrared (I/R) welding, and their proficiency in assembly.
+The customer reached out to us after learning that we had over 35 years of experience in blow molding for the automotive industry.
+Equally impressive was our simulation software that is used to optimize part design and expedite tooling, their expertise in plastic joining techniques such as infrared (I/R) welding, and their proficiency in assembly.

-Moreover, Gemini’s DFMA experience alleviated many of the problems associated with the initial supplier.
-In fact, for over 23 years Gemini has been building a comprehensive “lesson’s learned” database which outlines the failure modes and effects — with both process and product variables — associated with blow molding.
+Moreover, our DFMA experience alleviated many of the problems associated with the initial supplier.
+In fact, for over 23 years we have been building a comprehensive “lesson’s learned” database which outlines the failure modes and effects — with both process and product variables — associated with blow molding.

-After meeting with the customer to understand the OEM’s requirements, Regency and the customer co-engineered the CAD components.
-Regency then designed components for the welding process that optimized the joining process for repeatability.
+After meeting with the customer to understand the OEM’s requirements, together with customer, we co-engineered the CAD components.
+We then designed components for the welding process that optimized the joining process for repeatability.

 Inevitably, changes in the engine environment required changes to the part geometry and packaging.
-Fortunately, Regency is equipped with an in-house tooling department which allowed us to respond quickly and keep the program on schedule.
+Fortunately, we are equipped with an in-house tooling department which allowed us to respond quickly and keep the program on schedule.